survos/survos/packages/bunny-bundle/README.md

 Go to https://dash.bunny.net/account/api-key and get the main api key.
 You should create at least one zone, as the bundle does not support creating zones.

-Create a new Symfony project
+Create a new Symfony project.

 ```bash
 symfony new bunny-demo --webapp && cd bunny-demo